defenseunicorns/uds-software-factory/adr/0002-store-attestations-in-archivista.md

 ## Context

 During execution of Software Factory pipelines, we will be generating [in-toto attestations](https://github.com/in-toto/attestation) using [Witness](https://github.com/in-toto/witness) for the artifacts that are produced.
-We need to a location to store these attestations so that they can later be retrieved and used to verify an artifact against policies.
+We need a location to store these attestations so that they can later be retrieved and used to verify an artifact against policies.

 ## Decision